Problem Behaviour Counseling

 Our counselling starts with an initial session to get to know you and your situation.

-At Sana Psychological, Paige Abbott (Registered Psychologist) works with problem behaviours of any manifestation.
+At Sana Psychological, our practitioners work with problem behaviours of any manifestation with a specific focus on:

 Follow-up sessions will be a combination of processing where you are, what you have been trying and doing, what is/is not helping, exploration of certain triggers and vulnerabilities, building of strengths and resources through accountability and feedback.
-Paige Abbott endorses and encourages participation in problem behaviour recovery community support groups, whether that be 12-Step programs, SMART Recovery, Recovery Dharma, or any other support groups you come across to aid you in your journey.
+Our team members may encourage participation in community support groups, whether that be 12-Step programs, SMART Recovery, Recovery Dharma, or other options.
+This is not a per-requisite for accessing support and is only one option.

 A major part of Counselling is the exploration of relationships and feelings, as these tend to drive a lot of the fuel that supports compulsion.
 Therefore, you can anticipate that exploring these areas will constitute part of the counselling process.
 Initially, we will focus on stabilization and immediate needs for health and safety, including looking at detoxification supports if needed.
 As stabilization occurs, a more in-depth exploration of the underlying roots and drivers of problematic behaviours can happen.